 The first time you visit the doctor, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 On second visit, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
+You have now completely satisfied your deductible per certificate period.
 After that, the plan pays the remaining $50.

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
 The insurance company will pay 100% for covered medical expenses, up to $50,000.
 If you incur any expenses beyond $50,000, you will be responsible to pay that amount.